GouravShDev/codersgym/README.md

 ## 🤝 Contributing
 We welcome contributions to make Coders Gym even better!
 Please fork the repository and submit a pull request with your improvements.

+## 📌 Disclaimer

+**Coders Gym** is an **unofficial client for LeetCode** and is not affiliated with or endorsed by LeetCode or its parent company.
+All content such as problems, discussions, and contests are sourced from [LeetCode](https://leetcode.com) and belong to their respective owners.
+This app is developed solely for educational purposes and to enhance the user experience for LeetCode users on mobile.